-Indeed, lighting does much more than bringing out every curve and crevice of the façade; it imparts a personality to building and structure.
+Indeed, lighting does much more than bring out every curve and crevice of the façade; it imparts a personality to the building and structure.
 The façade is the first feature to be noticed about any structure and it is the preamble to an architect’s work.
 It is the responsibility of the lighting designer to pick the right architectural elements, understand the architect’s story and enliven the character of the structure at night, points out Aditi Aneja, Head of Lighting Design and Specifications, Cinmar Lighting Systems, UAE.

 The façade lighting not only helps to localize buildings and provide security, but it also plays a key role in the architectural expression.
-The elements of the building, where an architect and structural engineers have put up a lot of efforts to make it a benchmark has to be highlighted as one of the most prominent elements of the structure, thus appropriate lighting can complement its exterior, says Sushant Surve, Principal designer, Brainwave Designs & Associate.
+The elements of the building, where an architect and structural engineers have put up a lot of effort to make it a benchmark have to be highlighted as one of the most prominent elements of the structure, thus appropriate lighting can complement its exterior, says Sushant Surve, Principal designer, Brainwave Designs & Associate.

 Debmalya Guha, Principal Architect and Planner, Pace Consultants, adds that a creatively illuminated building can make the most memorable impression as it gleams far and wide in the darkness of the night.

-According to Indrajit S. Kembhavi, Principal Architect, Kembhavi ArchitectureFoundation, façade lighting adds aura and identity not only to a building but also to cityscape and skyline.
+According to Indrajit S. Kembhavi, Principal Architect, Kembhavi ArchitectureFoundation, façade lighting adds aura and identity not only to a building but also to the cityscape and skyline.
 It enhances and expands the expression of the façade.
 It presents multitudes of aspects and dimensions to the façade from static to dynamic, he adds.

 Whether it is day or night lighting, lights usually help pull attention to texture, shapes, spaces and colours, assisting the architecture in attaining its purpose.
 Vision is the single most key sense through which we relish architecture, and lighting enhances the way we perceive architecture even more, points out Shabbir Kanchwala, Senior Vice President, K Raheja Corp.

 Ar.
-Prem Nath, Founder, Prem Nath & Associates agrees that both daylighting and artificial lighting draws attention to textures, colours, and forms of space, helping architecture achieve its true purpose.
+Prem Nath, Founder, of Prem Nath & Associates agrees that both daylighting and artificial lighting draw attention to textures, colours, and forms of space, helping architecture achieve its true purpose.
 “Buildings can be turned into genuine landmarks.
 The façade lighting plays a key role in the architectural expression.
-To match the different finishes on the exterior of a building (be it glass, zinc, stone or metal), along with different colours, finishes and type of materials, outdoor lighting fixtures are fixed in order to complement them all”, says Ar.
+To match the different finishes on the exterior of a building (be it glass, zinc, stone or metal), along with different colours, finishes and types of materials, outdoor lighting fixtures are fixed in order to complement them all”, says Ar.
 Prem Nath.

-Apart from emphasising artistic expression, façade lighting should also contribute to the branding and marketing for the investors, land marking for the city planners, ensuring sustainability for the environment and lastly, imparting a “local essence” to the structure.
+Apart from emphasising artistic expression, façade lighting should also contribute to the branding and marketing for the investors, landmarking for the city planners, ensuring sustainability for the environment and lastly, imparting a “local essence” to the structure.
 It also attracts tourists, employees and customers as may be the purpose of the structure, adds Aneja.
-Only monuments that had a lot of ornamentation such as historic buildings and palaces used to enjoy grand lighting schemes earlier, points out Pavitra Sriprakash, Architect, Shilpa architects.
+Only monuments that had a lot of ornamentation such as historic buildings and palaces used to enjoy grand lighting schemes earlier, points out Pavitra Sriprakash, Architect, Shilpa Architects.

 Today, however, a lot more contemporary architectural forms enjoy dramatic lighting details that almost play with the light and shade to create visual impressions that are not merely ‘illuminating’ the façade – but are actually becoming a part of the architectural interplay between form and light.
 Light filtering through trellises and transparent surfaces, colour changing façades of different moods, accent lights that form narrow beams and patterns on the surface – all of these are possibilities for architects and designers today.